carlosriaal/carlosriaal/README.md

 - 👋 Hi, I’m @carlosriaal
 - 👀 I’m interested in web development and cloud.
-- 🌱 I’m currently learning about Angular, Vue, Nodejs, Spring boot, Python, Docker, Kubernetes
+- 🌱 I’m currently learning about different web technologies.

 <!---
 carlosriaal/carlosriaal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.